LucasKl/wal-major-mode/README.md

     (require 'wal)

 ## Usage
-Once installed the WAL major mode should automatically start once you open a ".wal" file, if not it can be started with .
+Once installed the WAL major mode should automatically start once you open a ".wal" file, if not it can be started with `wal-mode`.
 To start the WAL interpreter execute `run-wal`.
 The current buffer can be evaluated using `wal-eval-buffer`.